Report reveals that a third of parents in the U.S have used fertility treatments

 Since the mid-nineties, approximately 1 million babies who were born in North America were as a result of fertility treatments, according to Pew Research Center estimates based on data collected from fertility clinics.

 In 2016 alone more than 75,000 babies were conceived using assisted reproductive technology.

 The use of fertility treatments, like IVF, is becoming more common in Ireland.

 Also on the rise is the number of young women freezing their eggs for use later on in life.
 This is partly due to the cost of living in Ireland pushing more couples into waiting longer before starting a family.

-Only recently several members of our staff attended a fertility clinic and had their eggs counted and found out the exact details on how a woman can have her eggs frozen in Ireland.
+Last year several members of our staff attended a fertility clinic and had their eggs counted and found out the exact details on how a woman can have her eggs frozen in Ireland.

 New advances in IVF technology has seen the percentage of couples successfully conceive after treatment rise steadily.
 In recent years the Rotunda IVF clinic in Dublin saw over 56% of couples in their 30s become pregnant and over 48% of couples in their late 30s and early 40s becoming parents after treatment.